NamelessMC/BotConfiguration/README.md

 3. Have the following JSON in the file:
 ```
 {
-  "title": "<The title of embed>",
+  "title": "The title of embed",
+  "body": [
-  "body": "<The body text of the embed, use \n for new line>"
+    "The body text of the embed, use \n for new line."
+  ]
 }
 ```